mcnster/umc-404hd-signal-path/README.md

 **Todo:**

-  State on schematic that phantom power only apply to XLR pins of the input combo receptacles.
+  State on schematic that phantom power only applies to XLR pins of the input combo receptacles.

   Eventually clarify analog routing for 3L/4R inputs to main out